2017 Notre Dame Fighting Irish football team: Michigan State

-The Irish would score on their opening drive, a 7 play, 78-yard drive that was capped off by Quarterback Brandon Wimbush's 16-yard touchdown run.
-Notre Dame would add to their lead three minutes later with a 59-yard interception return for a touchdown by cornerback Julian Love go to up 14–0 over the Spartans.
-The Irish defense forced three turnovers in the game, all of them the Irish turned into touchdowns.
+On September 28, Notre Dame defeated Michigan State, 38–18.
+The Irish scored on their opening drive, a seven-play, 78-yard drive that was capped off by quarterback Brandon Wimbush's 16-yard touchdown run.
+Notre Dame added to their lead three minutes later with a 59-yard interception return for a touchdown by cornerback Julian Love go to up 14–0 over the Spartans.
+The Irish defense forced three turnovers in the game, all of which the Irish converted into touchdowns.
 The Irish offense racked up 5.8 yards per play, including rushing for 182 yards against the Spartans defense that came into the game in the top 10 in rush defense.